Malta risks exclusion from Schengen Area!

 The EES is set to replace the old system of physically stamping passports at border control upon arrival, which the European Commission has identified as time-consuming, error-prone, and incapable of systematically detecting overstays or addressing security threats such as terrorism and serious crime.

-All EU member states, except Cyprus and Ireland—where passports will continue to be stamped manually—and the four non-Schengen countries—Iceland, Liechtenstein, Norway, and Switzerland—will participate in the EES.
+All EU member states, except Cyprus and Ireland—where passports will continue to be stamped manually—and the four non-European Union countries—Iceland, Liechtenstein, Norway, and Switzerland—will participate in the EES.

 Under the EES, when the system is in operation, upon arriving in a new country, you will still need to provide your passport.
 Additionally, a photo of your face will be taken, and your fingerprints will be electronically scanned.